BUEC500C1/api-design-sullyj42/README.md

 -- Requires a json credentials file
 -- -- locally accessed as a file in the "tokens" directory -- -- remotely accessed as an environmental variable (Github Secrets)

-## TO-DO
-Improve the retrieval of past tweets; currently only analyzing the 200 (ish) most recent tweets

 ## Bugs
 Currently the valid-image checker is flagging filenames that look invalid, but are in-fact valid images.